ABOUT ALL SAINTS

 St. John's Church of England Primary School

-We are privileged to have strong links with our church school.
-Our vicar is a foundation governor, a chaplain, leads collective worship, loves and supports the school lots of other ways.
+St. John's is All Saints' church school and the link between the school and the church is a partnership in community life and ministry.
+Our vicar is a foundation governor, a chaplain, leads collective worship, and supports the school in lots of other ways too.

 At the last OFSTED inspection we were delighted to receive a GOOD (Nov 2018) with OUTSTANDING Early Years.
 You can read the report here.

-We recently had our SIAMS inspection which is the Statutory Inspection of Anglican and Methodist Schools, and you can read the report here.
+We also had a SIAMS inspection which is the Statutory Inspection of Anglican and Methodist Schools, and you can read the report here.

-St. John's is a bright, fun, loving, caring school with the children at the absolute heart of everything the school seek to achieve.
+St. John's is a bright, fun, loving, caring school with the children at the absolute heart of everything the school.
 The children embody these qualities beautifully, and it is a joy to be a part of the community.

 You can visit their website here.